mikesparr/typescript-postgres-auth-example/README.md

 [![CircleCI](https://circleci.com/gh/mikesparr/typescript-postgres-auth-example.svg?style=svg)](https://circleci.com/gh/mikesparr/typescript-postgres-auth-example)

-# Typescript Postgres Auth Example
+# Full-featured Starter API (Typescript, Express, RBAC / ABAC)
-This project was created more for research purposes, reviewing how various other apps organize their Node/Express/Typescript repos and trying to pick the best parts of each.
-Also, I wanted to figure out how best to combine Postgres, Redis, JWT (or other token solution), and RBAC/ABAC authorization.
-This will be a "playground" of sorts until I am comfortable with some of the tech decisions, but public so I can gather input from peers.
+This project was created initially for research purposes, reviewing how various other apps organize their Node/Express/Typescript repos and trying to pick the best parts of each.
+It is now a reference / starter API project any startup could use to start off on the right foot with key functionality needed for future scaling and support.

 ## Features included
  * Authentication (register, login, verify email, lost password, login as (assume identity))